 In addition, MCCA plans to use the prospect of listings in the database as a carrot to encourage more law firms to make a stronger commitment to diversity through acceptance into MCCA’s new Law Firm Affiliate Network.
 As a prerequisite to becoming an MCCA law firm affiliate, the firm must agree to adhere to certain diversity principles established by MCCA.
 These principles include requirements for mentoring programs, processes to monitor work assignments, fully inclusive non-discrimination policies, and viable work/life balance programs.
 “Based upon early discussions with members of our in-house network, we know that they are looking forward to using this database,” Richardson said.
 “There is a strong incentive for law firms to profile their diverse attorneys in this database.
 So we will require law firm affiliates to agree to a basic set of diversity principles before they are invited in.“

-Jo Saint-George, Esquire, CEO and Founder of FHG, said that “MCCA’s diversity database is a win/win for law firms and corporate legal departments in that corporate lawyers can easily locate and retain diverse lawyers with the expertise they need, and law firms will be able to strategically highlight their firm’s diversity in a way that could have a direct positive impact on their bottom line.”
+Jo Saint-George, General Counsel and Chief Equity Officer of FHG, said that “MCCA’s diversity database is a win/win for law firms and corporate legal departments in that corporate lawyers can easily locate and retain diverse lawyers with the expertise they need, and law firms will be able to strategically highlight their firm’s diversity in a way that could have a direct positive impact on their bottom line.”

-“It is my hope that FHG diversity tools will enable great strides in furthering diversity within the legal profession by promoting positive images of minority lawyers within the legal profession and diverse communities where minority role models may be lacking,” said FHG’s Steven Saint-George, President and Chief Technology Officer.
+“It is my hope that FHG diversity tools will enable great strides in furthering diversity within the legal profession by promoting positive images of minority lawyers within the legal profession and diverse communities where minority role models may be lacking,” said FHG’s Akash Dante, Chief Technology Officer.
 “FHG is enthused to partner with MCCA.
 For more than a decade they have been the legal profession’s leading advocate for diversity, and this alliance taps into both of our organization’s core competencies.”

 “MCCA is delighted to partner with FHG,” said Richardson.
 “Successful partnerships begin with a commitment to the same core values, and I believe that working together, MCCA and FHG will be catalysts for positive change that will ultimately result in a more diverse and inclusive profession.”